-Brittany Ford was named Director of the Mo’MAGIC community collaborative in February 2019, and is passionate about making the Fillmore District a safe place with excellent opportunities for everyone.
+Brittany Ford was named the Executive Director of MAGIC in 2022, overseeing both the BMAGIC and Mo’MAGIC Programs.
+Previously the Director of the Mo’MAGIC community collaborative she is passionate about making the Fillmore District a safe place with excellent opportunities for everyone.
 She has been part of the Collective Impact staff team since 2014, and previously served as Magic Zone Middle School Lead, where she managed all aspects of programming for grades 6 to 8; she also took on the role of Finance & Operations Assistant, providing administrative support for the organization.
 Brittany graduated from California State University, Northridge in 2012 with a B.A. in Journalism, with an emphasis in Public Relations.
 She has served as a Community Advocate for the Community Youth Center of San Francisco, instructing earthquake preparedness workshops in the Western Addition, and as an Educational Advisor for PACT Inc. Brittany, born and raised in Oakland, enjoys spending her free time with friends and family.

 Associate Director, MAGIC-SF

-Moira Dumo Rios is a San Francisco native, alumni of Phillip & Sala Burton Academic High School, holds an Associate of Applied Science in Criminal Justice, and is currently working on obtaining her Bachelor’s Degree in Criminal Justice.
+Moira Dumo Rios is a San Francisco native, alumni of Phillip & Sala Burton Academic High School and graduated Summa Cum Laude from Central State University with a Bachelor of Science in Criminal Justice.
 In her previous roles as BMAGIC’s Program Coordinator and Community Outreach & Program Assistant, Moira assisted with the planning and coordination of BMAGIC’s Literacy is Freedom Book Fair, Back to School Celebration & Backpack Giveaway, Bayview Hunters Point National Night Out, and the production of the bi-annual BMAGIC Resource Guide.
 As MAGIC’s Associate Director, Moira looks forward to continuing her support and collaboration with all of the organizations, agencies and schools that strengthen and serve Bayview Hunters Point and Fillmore children, youth and families.

 Nayansey Curiel, is first generation born and raised San Franciscan, in what she likes to call the heart of many different neighborhoods.
 She graduated from School of the Arts High School and attends City College of San Francisco to pursue Paralegal Studies.
 She is a proud mother of two.
 Nayansey, has worked with children her whole life, before becoming most recently employed at Don’s Auto Body SF as administrative assistant and later front office manager.
 In her new role as administrative coordinator, Nayansey has looked forward to serving, working, helping and building relationships along with all organizations in the community to support the youth in the Western Addition.